pingcap/docs-appdev/en/for-django.md

     DEFAULT_AUTO_FIELD = 'django.db.models.BigAutoField'
     ```

-    Modify the configuration above as follows:
+    Modify the configuration above as follows.
+This is used for connection to TiDB.

     ```python
     USE_TZ = False